zhquiz/go-zhquiz/README.md

 See <https://github.com/zhquiz/go-zhquiz/releases>.

 Download and unzip the file depending on your operating system.
-Double click on `zhquiz.exe` or `zhquiz.app.`
+Double click on `zhquiz.exe` or `zhquiz.app`.

 ## Features